joshfinnie/joshfinnie.com/src/pages/blog/upgrading-gatsby-to-mdx.md

 path: "/blog/upgrading-gatsby-to-use-mdx"
 heroImage: "/assets/blog/arrow.jpg"
 expires: true
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-unsplash: 'Smart'
+unsplash: "Smart"
-unsplashURL: 'smartphotocoures'
+unsplashURL: "smartphotocoures"
 ---

 Over the past few days I have upgraded this personal site to accept blogs and pages written in [Mdx](https://mdxjs.com/).
 Straight out of the box Gatsby works with Markdown, but I do enjoy what Mdx is bringing the table.
 It felt as if it would be worth the effort to upgrade.